In Light of COVID-19, Here’s How To Stay Safe:

 Did you know that the coronavirus (COVID-19) can be transmitted to someone standing within 6 feet of an infected person through coughs and sneezes?
 It’s good practice, especially now, to cover your mouth and nose with a tissue or to use the inside of your elbow when you sneeze or cough.

-Being a family-owned and -operated company, we at Tom Moffett Plumbing are especially aware of how important it is to keep your family safe from the coronavirus COVID-19.
+Being a family-owned and operated company, we at Moffett Plumbing & Air are especially aware of how important it is to keep your family safe from the coronavirus COVID-19.
 We pledge to take extra precautions while working in your home, including keeping our hands and workspace clean, limiting contact with surfaces that we don’t need to work with, and ensuring that we don’t send a sick employee to anyone’s home.